WHAT SHOULD I WEAR? HOW SHOULD I LOOK?

 WILL THERE BE A DIFFERENCE IN THE QUALITY OF THE FINAL IMAGES IF IT’S WET?

-No. If weather becomes a factor during the session, we will schedule a re-take session (this has only happened once).
+No. If weather becomes a factor during the session, we will schedule a re-take session.
 Wet, cold or even sprinkling/misty conditions will not affect the quality of the final images.
 We can almost always work through moderately wet conditions and still capture beautiful images.
 If the weather is a little chilly, consider bringing a jacket so that you can warm up between photo takes.
 If you want to guarantee you’re warm and toasty during your portrait session, we recommend scheduling it during the summertime months. 🙂

 ARE YOU ACCEPTING SENIOR REPS?